-However, your financials are the vital signs that can determine right away if you are bleeding money or doing just fine.
+However, your financials are the vital signs that can determine immediately if you are bleeding money or doing just fine.

-Just like your temperature, blood pressure and pulse are clear gauges of your body's good health, your financials also known as your key performance indicators (KPIs) are black-and-white markers when it comes to the overall health of your retail business.
+Just like your temperature, blood pressure, and pulse are clear gauges of your body's good health, your financials, also known as your key performance indicators (KPIs), are black-and-white markers for the overall health of your retail business.

-Know these and share with your management team regularly.
+Know these and share them with your management team regularly.

-Here are the six retail KPIs you need to track:
+Here are the six retail KPIs to track:

-There are countless KPIs that you could spend your time tracking, but your success boils down to tracking the results of these six.
+You could spend your time tracking countless KPIs, but your success boils down to tracking the results of these six.

 1. Profit and Loss Statement